Lechwe: Description

 Adult lechwe typically stand 90 to 100 cm at the shoulder and generally weigh from 50 to 120 kg, with males being larger than females.
 They are golden brown with white bellies.
 Males are darker in colour, but exact hue and amount of blackish on the front legs, chest and body varies depending on subspecies.
 The long, spiral horns are vaguely lyre-shaped and borne only by males.
 The hind legs are somewhat longer in proportion than in other antelopes to ease long-distance running on marshy soil.

 Habitats

-Lechwe are found in marshy areas where they are an important herbivore of aquatic plants.
+Lechwe are found in marshy areas where they are an important herbivore of aquatic plants, as well as grasses that are found in flooded meadows.
 They use the knee-deep water as protection from predators.
 Their legs are covered in a water-repellant substance which allows them to run quite fast in knee-deep water.
 Lechwe are diurnal.
 They gather in herds which can include many thousands of individuals.
 Herds are usually all of one sex, but during mating season they mix.